KangrisStudio/punya/appinventor/docs/markdown/reference/components/connectivity.md

 {:id="BluetoothClient.IsConnected" .boolean .ro .bo} *IsConnected* : Returns `frue`{:.logic.block} if a connection to a Bluetooth device has been made.

-{:id="BluetoothClient.PollingRate" .number} *PollingRate*
-: Returns the configured polling rate value of the Bluetooth Client.

 {:id="BluetoothClient.Secure" .boolean} *Secure*
 : Specifies whether a secure connection should be used.